 All air conditioners, regardless of the technology, use a chemical called a refrigerant.
 These chemicals are easily able to convert from gas to a liquid and are used within an air conditioner to transfer heat from the air inside your property to the outside.

 A modern air conditioner with a DC-AC power inverter, however, is able to change the compressor motor’s speed, without relying on crude ON-OFF cycles.
-Inverter, unlike traditional motors, offer a variable speed, allowing an appliance such an air conditioner to use only as much energy as it needs to complete a process.
-This results in better operating efficiency and brings several benefits with it as well.
+Inverters, unlike traditional motors, offer a variable speed, allowing an appliance such as an air conditioner to use only as much energy as it needs to complete a process.
+This results in better-operating efficiency and brings several benefits with it as well.
 Some of these benefits include:

 1.)
 Lower operating costs

 Since inverter motors will only use as much energy as they need for your desired temperature settings, you can expect to see huge savings on your energy bills when you switch to an inverter-based air conditioner.
 You can save up to 58% on your energy consumption, compared to when you use a traditional air conditioner.
 Considering that air conditioners tend to be the most power-hungry appliances in most households, these savings may very well cover your initial investment in just a few years.